ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 ## Upgrade your ksys filsets
 {: #Upgrade-fil-set}

-The orchestrator upgrade process involves updating the orchestrator file set to the latest supported release.
+The orchestrator upgrade process involves updating the orchestrator fileset to the latest supported release.
 This ensures system stability, enhanced security, and access to the newest features and fixes.
-The upgrade is performed through a simple CLI command, making it straightforward to keep your deployment current and reliable.
+The upgrade is performed through a simple CLI command, making it straight forward to keep your deployment current and reliable.

 ### Procedure
 {: #procedure-upgrade}